 Varicella vaccine may be specifically considered for people with MS who have never had chicken pox, lack evidence of prior immunity, and are considering starting an MS medication that has the potential to suppress cell mediated immunity.
 The vaccine should be taken well before starting the therapy.

-The injectable flu vaccine, which is an ‘inactivated’ vaccine, is recommended for everyone over 6 months of age.
-It has been studied extensively in people with MS and is considered quite safe.
-The injectable flu vaccine may be taken by people who are taking an interferon medication, glatiramer acetate, mitoxantrone, natalizumab, teriflunomide, dimethyl fumarate, alemtuzumab or fingolimod.
-A person should not receive a live-virus vaccine following a course of Lemtrada™.
+The injectable flu vaccine may be taken by people who are taking an interferon medication (including pegylated interferon), glatiramer acetate, mitoxantrone, natalizumab, teriflunomide, dimethyl fumarate, alemtuzumab or fingolimod.
+Please note: individuals being treated with Lemtrada® should be given the inactivated flu vaccine six weeks before receiving their Lemtrada infusion and a person should not receive a live-virus vaccine following a course of Lemtrada™.

 People who are experiencing a serious relapse that affects their ability to carry out activities of daily living should defer vaccination until 4-6 weeks after the onset of the relapse.